-- 20. In the CAS, the management body provides its assessment of the capital adequacy of the institution and explains its main supporting arguments, backed by information it considers relevant, including ICAAP outcomes.
-The ECB is of the view that a sound CAS demonstrates that the management body has a good understanding of the capital adequacy of the entity, its main drivers and vulnerabilities, the main ICAAP inputs and outputs, the parameters and processes underlying the ICAAP, and the coherence of the ICAAP with its strategic plans. - 21.
-The authority to sign the CAS on behalf of the management body is expected to be decided by the institution in the light of national regulations and relevant prudential requirements and guidelines.
+- 22. In the capital adequacy statement (CAS), the management body provides its assessment of the capital adequacy of the institution and explains its main supporting arguments, backed by information it considers relevant, including ICAAP outcomes.
+The ECB is of the view that a sound CAS demonstrates that the management body has a good understanding of the capital adequacy of the entity, its main drivers and vulnerabilities, the main ICAAP inputs and outputs, the parameters and processes underlying the ICAAP, and the coherence of the ICAAP with its strategic plans. - 23.
+The authority to sign the CAS on behalf of the management body is expected to be decided by the institution in the light of national regulations and relevant prudential requirements and guidelines11.